uorocketry/avionics-software/boards/README.md

 To run against your build `cargo size --bin {board}`

+### Cargo Bloat
+To see if use of a generic causing monomorphization bloat.
+We can use cargo bloat. `cargo install cargo-bloat cargo-binutils rustfilt`
+`cargo bloat --release -n 200 --demangle`

 ## Common Issues

 1) **Rust-analyzer is complaining about my target triple being my host PC's target instead of embedded when looking at embedded code**.